Whale Shark in Fiji

 It is a slow-moving filter feeding shark and the largest known fish.
 The largest confirmed individuals were over 18 meters in length.

-But young whale sharks are known to be curious and inquisitive, they may approach drifting boats or swimmers and snorkelers.
+whale shark in fijiWhale sharks pose no significant danger to humans as they are usually docile slow-moving fish.
+But young whale sharks are known to be curious and inquisitive, they may approach drifting boats or snorkel snorkelers.

 Sightings in Fiji are usually random encounters since there are no known sites where they congregate in Fiji.